- Continuous Improvement of The ACT Test

-Why are the constructed-response tests separate from the selected-response tests?
+Why are the optional tests separate from the selected-response tests?
 Why are they optional?

-The constructed-response tests are optional in order to provide maximum flexibility to clients.
+The supplemental tests are optional in order to provide maximum flexibility to clients.
 Additional tests have additional costs.
 We want to keep costs as low as possible for clients who may need results only from the selected-response assessment.
-The continued evolution of The ACT will respond to the market demand for constructed-response tests.
+The continued evolution of The ACT will respond to the market demand for multiple item types

-How long is each of the new constructed-response subject tests in reading, math, and science?
+How long is each of the new supplemental tests per subject?

-Do the optional constructed-response tests need to be administered on the same day as the selected-response tests and the writing test?
+Do the supplemental tests need to be administered on the same day as the selected-response tests and the writing test?

-What scores will students get from the optional constructed-response tests?
+What scores will students get from the optional tests?

 We plan to provide an additional score for each subject taken.
-The new score will reflect the student’s achievement level in the subject by combining results from the constructed-response and selected-response tests.
+The new score will reflect the student’s achievement level in the subject by combining results from the supplemental tests and The ACT traditional battery of subject tests.
 The new scores will be on the same scale as ACT Aspire and will provide a longitudinal view across grade levels for those clients using both products.
 Remember, all clients will continue to receive the 1–36 ACT subject test and Composite scores.
 These new scores will be provided as a supplement to give students, parents, and educators more detailed insights so they may better plan for future success.
-The constructed-response scores will not affect the Composite score.
+The optional scores will not affect The ACT Composite score.

-Pricing for the three new optional constructed-response tests has not been finalized.
+Pricing for the new supplemental tests has not been finalized.
 We are examining the costs of delivery and evaluating the processes related to delivery, scoring, and reporting.
-We understand the impact of pricing and we are working to create and deliver prices for the optional constructed-response tests as cost effectively as possible.
+We understand the impact of pricing and we are working to create and deliver prices for the optional tests as cost effectively as possible.